odpi/egeria-docs/site/docs/introduction/key-concepts.md

 To further explain some key concepts of Egeria, let us delve deeper into an example.
 In figure 1, the inner ring, titled *Integrated Metadata*, illustrates the exchange of metadata between metadata servers.
 The servers are connected together through an *[Open Metadata Repository Cohort](/concepts/cohort-member)* or just *cohort* for short.

 ![Figure 1](egeria-solution-components.svg)
 > **Figure 1:** Different types of OMAG servers connected together in a solution.
 They are organized into three rings.
-The inner-ring comprising of the metadata access server, repository proxy and conformance test server are cohort members communicating via Egeria's peer-to-peer protocols.
+The inner-ring comprises the metadata access server, repository proxy and conformance test server are cohort members communicating via Egeria's peer-to-peer protocols.
 In the next ring out are the governance servers connected to the metadata access server and in the outer ring are the view server and presentation server also connected to the metadata access server

+--8<-- "snippets/getting-started.md"

 ## Cohorts